theandrelima/nornflow/docs/nornflow_vars.md

 └── nornir_configs/                # Nornir configuration files
 ```

-When resolving variables, NornFlow will automatically load appropriate variables based on this directory structure.
-For example, when running a workflow at `workflows/network_ops/deploy.yaml`, NornFlow will load variables from `vars/network_ops/defaults.yaml`.

 ### Domain Resolution with Multiple Workflow Directories

 NornFlow supports configuring multiple workflow directories via the `local_workflows_dirs` setting: